 We also evaluated these young adults 6 and 18 months after they finished the program.
 We found that treatment gains obtained in their work in the wilderness were maintained at these two follow-up points.
 Our results support Outdoor Behavioral Healthcare as an appropriate treatment for clients who have not responded to outpatient treatment and are in need of a higher level of care.

-In this study, we evaluated outcome with adolescents between the ages of 13 and 17.
-We explored parent's perspective of change both during the program and through 18 months following them leaving the program.
+In this study, we evaluated outcomes with adolescents between the ages of 13 and 17.
+We explored parent's perspectives of change both during the program and through 18 months following them leaving the program.
 Parents of 659 adolescents participated in the study.

 Parents suggested that their adolescent children entered treatment with clinically significant levels of emotional and behavioral dysfunction, were able to make significant changes during the program, and finished the program being within the "normal" range of functioning.
 These results continued to be demonstrated at 6 and 18 months following treatment.

 Most published research regarding Wilderness Therapy evaluate through follow-up through six months, a few have done 12, but no other published study has evaluated outcome 18 months post-discharge.
 Since many participants go on to other levels of therapeutic care that often last 12 months, we specifically chose an 18-months follow-up in order to evaluate clients when they would likely be out of therapeutic care settings.

 This study suggests that clients are remaining healthy even when they are not in a therapeutic setting and for longer than what has previously been shown in the literature.
 The impact of parent perception of treatment gains and adoption as having an impact on the outcome as well.